jdesbonnet/Underground_Sensor_Experiment_1/README.md

 ## Log

+### 18 Jul 2017

+Disruptions to data receiption due to host computer UART problems at receiver station in mid-July 2017.
+Sensors, radio hardware and radio firmware appear not to be at fault.

 ### 9 Apr 2017

 Time should have been recorded in UTC, but is actuall in IST (with a +1 day light saving time offset from UTC after 26 Mar 2017.